mebusy/notes/dev_notes/GoIn70_6.md

  - Although templates provide quite a few features, often you need to extend them with your own functionality.
  - For example, we’ve often seen the need to display a date and time in an easy-to-read format.
  - This common request could easily be implemented as part of the template system.
+ - PROBLEM
+    - The built-in functions in the templates don’t provide all the functionality you need.
+ - SOLUTION
+    - Just as Go makes functions available in templates (such as fmt.Sprintf being avail- able in templates as printf), make your own functions available.

  - Go actions, the data and commands enclosed in double curly brackets, can have commands that act on the data.
     - These commands can be chained into pipelines separated by a `|` .
     - This is the same idea as using pipes from a UNIX-based command- line interface (CLI)
+- Go provides an API to add commands to the **set** available to a template.
+    - The following listing takes a template and adds the capability to display formatted dates.

 ```go
 // Listing 6.3 Add template functions: date_command.go